DimYfantidis/University_Projects/README.md

 # 7th Semester
 * ## Concurrency and Security in Software (C)
+  The lesson's target is to help students design concurrent algorithms and write concurrent code in different languages, thus extending their programming knowledge and capabilities.
+Theoretical concepts of Concurrency involve the critical sector's problem, mutual exclusion, semaphores, monitors, time scheduling for multiple processes and distributed systems design.
+These are all taught by studying concurrent algorithms such as Lamport's bakery algorithm, the Byzantine Generals problem, etc. in a manner that is not language specific (pseudocode).
+An optional programming assignment was given in which students could choose a problem from the book () and implement its solution in the programming language of their preference.

+  Personally, I chose the problem of the concurrent computation of the binomial coefficient by Zohar Manna and Amir Pnueli.
+In my implementation I used the **C programming language** and the **pthreads library**.
 * ## Microprocessors (x86 Assembly)
 * ## Modeling - Digital Image Synthesis (C)
 * ## Neural Networks - Deep Learning (Python)